jimflores5/instant_nerdle_class_project/README.rst

 Instant Nerdle puzzle!

-Ask your students to brainstorm ideas about what steps their program needs to take, the order of execution, how to collect user input, etc.
+Ask your students to brainstorm ideas about what steps their program needs to take, the order for those steps, how to collect user input, etc.

-**Note**: Python has an `eval()` function that can be used to evaluate an equation entered as a string ('2 + 3 * 5').
-However, spend time in class emphasizing why using `eval()` is a BAD idea in terms of security.
+**Note**: Python has an `eval()` function that can be used to evaluate an equation entered as a string (e.g. `'2 + 3 * 5'`).
+However, spend time in class emphasizing why using `eval()` is a BAD idea, since it severely compromises the security of the program.